 “It was a total culture shock when I moved to Australia.
 I was in an unfamiliar environment, didn’t know English, and only had my parents and sister around for support.
 I felt very isolated, especially when it came to making friends.
 You don’t even know what help is available because you don’t know how to ask.”

-“When I started studying, I was so pleased to find myself in a very supportive environment.
+“When I started study in regional Australia, I was so pleased to find myself in a very supportive environment.
 The lecturers were so welcoming and understanding of the language barriers I still had.
 They also understood that while I had the desire to complete a qualification, I also need to work full-time.
 Charles Sturt University was very accommodating of that, and was the reason I was able to finish my degree.”

 What advice would you give to people wanting to move and study in Australia?